tantikristanti/grobid-medical-report/doc/training/name-person-medical.md

 * `<surname>` for the last name
 * `<suffix>` for the suffixs

+> Notes:
-> Note that the mark-up follows approximatively the [TEI](http://www.tei-c.org) when used for inline encoding.
+- The mark-up follows approximately the [TEI](http://www.tei-c.org) format.
-> It is recommended to study first the existing training documents for the __medic__ model (`grobid/grobid-trainer/resources/dataset/medic`) to see some examples of how these elements should be used.
+- It is therefore recommended to see some examples of how these elements should be used for the __name-person-medical__ model in `grobid/grobid-trainer/resources/dataset/name/person-medical/corpus/` or `grobid/grobid-trainer/resources/dataset/name/person-medical/evaluation/`.

 ## Analysis